muquit/ssl-tls-verify/README.md

 a critical field needed for proper certificate hostname validation.
 I also love this tool, it's much nicer than openssl with its human-readable output, clear certificate chain display, and intuitive formatting.
 What started as a debugging utility has become my go-to tool for SSL/TLS certificate inspection.

-Hope you find that tool useful as well.
+Hope you find the tool useful as well.

 ## Synopsis
 ```